lorrainemakuyana/react-notepad/README.md

-# Learning React
+# React 101

 This is a repository I am using to learn React.
+Below are the many things I have learned.
+I will continue to update this repo as I continue with my learning.

 ### React Components
 Components in React reduce clumsiness and redundancy when using the render() method.